 Hormonal Changes After Hysterectomy

-Hormone replacement therapy (HRT) can be a tremendous help to women who experience a significant drop in hormones after surgery, helping reduce or eliminate menopausal symptoms, which can include:
+Hormone replacement therapy (HRT) can relieve menopause symptoms if you have a significant drop in hormones after surgery.
+Menopause symptoms can include:

 Lower sex drive

 Two common questions among women who have had a hysterectomy or plan to have one are:

 How do organs settle after hysterectomy?
 Although the uterus doesn’t typically take up much room in the pelvis, after a hysterectomy the remaining abdominal and pelvic organs will shift slightly to fill the space.
 Sometimes this shift can cause incontinence after hysterectomy and other problems.
 Keeping your pelvic floor muscles strong with regular exercise can help prevent this.

 How do the ovaries stay in place after hysterectomy?
 The ovaries are connected to the uterus by the fallopian tubes.
 They’re held in place by ligaments that extend from the upper part of the uterus to the lower part of the ovaries.
 If you’re having a hysterectomy but want to preserve your ovaries, your doctor can explain in detail how he or she will reattach the ovaries once they are separated from the uterus.

 Women are at an increased risk for prolapse after hysterectomy.
 A prolapse occurs when an organ in the pelvis, such as the bladder, slips from its normal position.
 Pelvic pressure after hysterectomy is a symptom of a prolapsed organ.